 Supreme Court Urges States to Address Rising Child Trafficking with Urgent Action

-The Supreme Court has been very clear that states need to work together, and quickly, to deal with the increasing number of children being trafficked.
-The Court said states haven' or haven't been doing what they should be doing and told them they must make changes, specifically improving and strengthening the Anti-Human Trafficking Units and how investigations are done.
-To break apart trafficking operations and protect children, political support and strong, definite steps are essential.
+The Supreme Court has strongly said states need to work together right now to deal with the increasing number of children being trafficked.
+The Court found that states aren't following the rules enough and have ordered changes, specifically making Anti-Human Trafficking Units stronger and improving how investigations are done.
+To break up trafficking organizations and protect children, the government must really want to do something about it and act quickly.

 Court expectations and the role of state machinery